Evolinox/ZugDatenEinsteller/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a pull request

+> [!IMPORTANT]
-> Note: Please try to use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for a cleaner commit history
+> Please try to use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for a cleaner commit history